joshmsmith/temporal-multi-agent-order-repair/README.md

 ### Repair System Overview:
 <img src="./assets/order-repair-overview.png" width="90%" alt="Order Repair Overview">
-The user interacts with the repair process, can query it for status and what it's doing, and approve repairs.
+The user interacts with the repair process, can query it for status and what it's doing or proposing to do, and approve repairs.
 The tools are executed durably with Temporal - in this case an agentic workflow that takes some steps on its own, using AI.

 ## Prerequisites: